 The German government knows it hard to make a living when being an artist.
 Paying an expensive health insurance on top of everything else is not easy.
 That’s why Künstlersozialkasse (KSK) exists.
 If you are able to prove your main occupation is to live from artistic and creative jobs, the KSK will pay half of your current fees every month (only if you are part of the public system).
 The tricky part is that there is not a clear distinctions between what’s a art job and what’s not so it might be hard to get into it.
 Some people hire specialists to fill in the paperwork to make sure they tick the right boxes.

-Taking on a German health insurance for residence permit or other visas
+For visa applicants: taking on a German health insurance for residence permits

 If you are not an EU citizen and you love Germany so much that you plan to stay to study or for a job, you will need to show that you have chosen an health insurance in Germany.
 It is required to obtain a residence permit or even enroll in a university.
 Germany is usually not very good at recognizing non-EU systems so make sure your health insurance is valid for the German system.

-For a lot of foreigners applying for a German visa here for all sort of reasons, the solution here will be to sign-up for a German travel insurance provided by a German company.
+For a lot of foreigners applying for a German visa here for all sort of reasons, the solution here will be to sign-up for a German travel insurance provided by a German company, also sometimes called incoming insurance for Germany.
 This makes sure that the insurance policy complies with the minimum requirements expected by the authorities.
 It can be classified as a private health insurance in Germany but for limited stays for up to 5 years.